-Moto Guzzi unveil major changes to V9 range
+Moto Guzzi unveil Centenario livery for V9 range

-Moto Guzzi have announced that their mid-range V9 duo, the Bobber and Roamer, have received a significant makeover as the historic Italian brand enters its centenary year.
+The mid-range V9 duo, the Bobber and Roamer, had already received a significant makeover as the historic Italian brand enters its centenary year in 2021.

 Both were originally introduced in 2016 as custom-style, mid-range machines positioned between Guzzi’s popular V7 retro roadster and its big-bore California 1400 cruiser.